 Schools implement early intervention measures and treatments for students where there is reasonable suspicion that a student has a mental health difficulty.
 This includes facilitating the development, implementation and periodic review of a Student Plan.

-School staff who notice suicide warning signs in a student that raise significant concern seek help immediately from the school guidance officer, senior guidance officer or other appropriate staff.
+School staff who notice suicide warning signs in a student should seek help immediately from the school guidance officer, senior guidance officer or other appropriate staff.

 When dealing with a suicidal or mental health crisis, schools call 000 when there is an imminent threat to the safety of student in the first instance, and where necessary provide first aid.
 In all other situations, schools follow suicide intervention and prevention advice by ensuring: